Need to Please

-The demand for sameness of a partner creates shallowness.
+The demand for sameness also creates shallowness.
+This isn’t intimacy but a desire for a companion with a non-entity, devoid of personality and wants.
 When our security depends on complete harmony of desire, true openness is threatening; the relationship must live within the façade of oneness.
-While underneath individuality is suppressed.
-The relationship is shallow, forming around the partner with the strongest personality.
+While underneath individuality continues to live on but outwardly the self is suppressed.
+These relationships are shallow, forming around the partner with the strongest personality.